NightmareVCO/NightmareVCO/README.md

         🌍 Living in the Dominican Republic 🇩🇴 and eager to contribute globally.
     </li>
     <li>
-        💻 Experienced in NodeJS, SpringBoot, NextJS, and a wide array of backend and frontend technologies.
+        💻 Experienced in SpringBoot, NestJS, NextJS, and a wide array of backend and frontend technologies.
     </li>
     <li>
         📊 Fascinated by data engineering and the potential of artificial intelligence.